brown-ccv/honeycomb-docs/docs/firebase.md

     ```
 #### 3. Copying web app credentials.
 - Navigate to the [firebase console](https://console.firebase.google.com/) and select the project.
-- Click `Add App` and choose to create a wep app.
-Enter app name and click `Register App`.
+- Create a new Web App by clicking on `Add App` or the `</>` code symbol and following the prompts.
+- Enter the a name for the Firebase app (could be the same as your Honeycomb task repo name).
+- Check "Also set up Firebase Hosting for this app."
+- Click `Register App`.
+This should auto-generate a script with several values that you need to copy into the next step.
-- Copy these fields in the firebase SDK generated from the console to the corresponding variable in the `.env.firebase` file in the `env` folder:
+- Copy the auto-generated values from the Firebase console to the corresponding variables in the `.env.firebase` file in the `env` folder of your Honeycomb task repo:
   ```
     REACT_APP_apiKey=
     REACT_APP_authDomain=